 Blanching brightens and preserves the color of frozen vegetables, but more importantly, blanching stops the growth of yeast, molds, bacteria and other microorganisms that will degrade frozen food over time.

 Without blanching frozen vegetables have a freezer life of about 2 months.
-With blanching freezer life for most vegetables is extended to 12 – 14 months.
+With blanching freezer life for most vegetables is extended to 12 – 14 months if vacuum sealed.

-Brussels sprouts are blanched in boiling water for 3 – 5 minutes depending upon how large the sprouts are.
+The sprouts are blanched in boiling water for 3 – 5 minutes depending upon how large they are.
 Three minutes for small heads and five minutes for large heads is just about right.

 After blanching the sprouts they are rapidly cooled by being placed in a cold water bath to which ice has been added.

-To prevent the Brussels sprouts from clumping together when they are packaged, I placed them on a cookie sheet in the freezer for about an hour before they are packaged.
+To prevent them from clumping together when they are packaged, I placed them on a cookie sheet in the freezer for about an hour before they are packaged.